zammad/zammad-admin-documentation/system/integrations/gitlab.rst

 Add issue hyperlinks and get a live summary of metadata like status (open/closed), assignee, labels, and more.

+Please note that our GitLab integration does not support merge requests.

 .. figure:: /images/system/integrations/gitlab/gitlab-integration-page.png
    :alt: Integration page for GitLab
    :align: center
    :width: 90%

-.. note:: GitLab integration does not support merge requests.

 Setup
 -----